“MY BICEPS AREN’T GROWING…”

 Progressive overload and overload in and of itself is pretty difficult to achieve with the biceps.

-You need to do something dramatically different to stimulate those muscles, and that is to vary the way in which you’re performing your curls!
+You need to do something dramatically different in your arm workouts to stimulate those muscles, and that is to vary the way in which you’re performing your biceps curls!

 3 BICEPS GROWTH TECHNIQUES THAT WORK